Skip to main content

 The results of the check lists global subscript ranges with one of the following states:

-• Unknown — DataCheck has not yet checked this range.
+• Unknown—DataCheck has not yet checked this range.

-• Matched — DataCheck has found that this range matches.
+• Matched—DataCheck has found that this range matches.

-• Unmatched — DataCheck has found a discrepancy in this range.
+• Unmatched—DataCheck has found a discrepancy in this range.

-• Collation Discrepancy — Global was found to have differing collation between the source system and the destination system.
+• Collation Discrepancy—Global was found to have differing collation between the source system and the destination system.

-• Excluded — This range is excluded from checking.
+• Excluded—This range is excluded from checking.

 You can view the results from the current check and the final results from the last check on the destination system; for more information, see the SYS.DataCheck.RangeListOpens in a new tab class.
 For all subscript ranges within DataCheck, the beginning of a range is inclusive and the end exclusive.
-See Specifying Globals and Subscript Ranges to Check in this chapter for information about subscript ranges.
+See Specifying Globals and Subscript Ranges to Check for information about subscript ranges.

 The following provides a sample check result: